 If you are abroad and in need of local currency, then a great place to head to is an ATM.
 Check the details of your credit cards for the foreign transaction fees.
 Some even offer international ATM fee reimbursements.
 You can usually find an ATM in any airport and often inside convenience stores.
 (Make sure to bring a spare card in case a machine eats yours.)

 One tip when it comes to tipping abroad: Some restaurants will include a tip automatically.
 Be sure to check your receipt to avoid tipping twice.

 This is a very important trip tip: Take your brain, street smarts, and intuition with you.
 Just like you do at home, exercise some precautions while traveling.

 Sexual harassment and assault are not limited to one region or culture.
 It’s important for all travelers to maintain a degree of awareness about behavior, clothing, and overall etiquette.
 If you’re not sure, check with your travel consultant.
-If you’re already on your trip, then talk to your hotel staff.
-They’re also a good source to learn about neighborhoods you should avoid while exploring.
+If you’re already on your trip, then talk to your hotel’s staff.
+They are also a good source to learn about neighborhoods you should avoid while exploring.

-You may want to consider leaving your valuables tucked away within your accommodations while you explore the city, especially at night.
-Only take the minimum such as your ID, cash, and key, if you’re unfamiliar with the city.
+You want to consider leaving your valuables tucked away within your accommodations while you explore.
+Only take the minimum such as your ID, cash, and key, and cell phone.
 Another tip for before you leave home is booking your accommodations in advance, something our travel professionals do regularly for their clients.